doridori/Dynamo/README.md

 2. Easy to jump into without a large ramp-up time
 3. Solves the issues that come from the "default" approaches  (see the projects Wiki for more here)

-Similarly, there are many great blog posts at present which cover a subset of an MV* (i.e. MVP) approach but most of the ones I have read leave me with as many questions as I have answers, do not form a complete road-map and sometimes intotroduce unneeded complexities or limitations.
+Similarly, there are many great blog posts at present which cover a subset of an MV* (i.e. MVP) approach but most of the ones I have read leave me with as many questions as I have answers, do not form a complete road-map and sometimes introduce unneeded complexities or limitations.
 This is my attempt to create something that is a:

 1. Relatively accessible for those newer to the Android world
 2. Lightweight and easy to understand